-That, unless moves are made rapidly to implement Recommendation 2.1, PCLL providers work together to increase the transparency of the admission process, and to develop consistent admission criteria across all three institutions.
-Revised admission criteria should reflect the factors identified in section 5.3.2
+That PCLL providers work together to increase the transparency of the admission process, and to develop consistent admission criteria across all three institutions.
+Revised admission criteria should reflect the factors identified in section 5.3.2, and would be the subject of reporting to the SCLET subcommittee as recommended.

-That consideration be given to grading the Conversion Examination to facilitate the comparison of home and overseas students in the admission process.
+That the Conversion Examination Board be invited to consider the adoption of a system of public grading of the Conversion Examination, in order better to facilitate the comparison of home and overseas students in the admission process.

 That the professional bodies work with the law schools to construct a proper, uniform, statement of outcomes and written standards for the PCLL.
-These should include reference to the matters discussed in section 5.4.2
+These steps should include reference to the matters discussed in section 5.4.2, and proper consideration of the (uniform) competence standard or level for the course.